spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-cloud.md

 Now you'll have to fill in the Username, which is a username of your Bitbucket Cloud account.

-In order to get the [App password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) you'll need to go to the Bitbucket Cloud site and navigate to **Personal settings** -> **App passwords** (it's under Access management) -> **Create app password**.
+In order to get the [App password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/){: rel="nofollow"} you'll need to go to the Bitbucket Cloud site and navigate to **Personal settings** -> **App passwords** (it's under Access management) -> **Create app password**.
 There, you will need to give your new app password a label and give it read access to repositories and pull requests:

 ![App password creation](<../../assets/screenshots/Screenshot from 2021-06-10 16-16-53.png>)